jonlpersson/ed-latimore/site/_posts/2016-10-01-dealing-with-getting-knocked-out-lessons-from-losing-a-fight.md

 I’m hoping you had something better to do than watch.
 Either way, I’ll fill you in.
 This was my first fight on television, and I got stopped in the 1st round.

 Someone is likely to get knocked out whenever you have two men over 200 lbs in a boxing ring.
-It doesn't matter how sharp your footwork is or how much sparring you had in preparation for the fight.
+It doesn’t matter how sharp your footwork is or how much sparring you had in preparation for the fight.
 Your fists are wrapped liked a cast and placed into boxing gloves designed to multiply and transmit your force.

 My opponent (quite the affable fellow outside the ring) landed a tremendous short right over my jab, and the fight was a short night after that.
-I tried to fight back, but I couldn't recover from the knockdown in enough time to beat the referee's count.
+I tried to fight back, but I couldn’t recover from the knockdown in enough time to beat the referee’s count.

 Losing fights happens to almost every fighter.
 When fighters think about fight night, and they let themselves think about the possibility of losing in any of the striking arts (boxing, MMA, or kickboxing), a first-round knockout is the worst-case scenario.

 It’s a terrible way to lose, and it was live for the whole world to see.
 My opponent was simply that better fighter that night.
-It wasn't even a close fight.
+It wasn’t even a close fight.

 Yeah, it’s awful, but it’s part of life.
 I move on, and I become better from it.
 Above boxing, my primary purpose in life is to take what I experience the hard way and break it down so that people may learn from it the easy way.